abilian/nephele-smo-fork/README.md

 - **Dependency Issue**: The current deployment mechanism relies on `hdarctl`, which is not universally compatible.
 We are exploring alternative solutions to address this dependency issue and ensure broader compatibility.
 - **Test Coverage**: While we have added a few basic unit tests, current coverage rate is only 48%, which is quite low.
 We are working to expand test coverage to include integration tests and end-to-end tests to validate the functionality of the application more comprehensively.
+- **Configuration Management**: Currently the configuraion is hardwired.
+We are enhancing the configuration management system to provide more flexibility and customization options for deployment environments.
 - **Error Handling and Logging**: We are enhancing error handling and logging mechanisms to improve the robustness and reliability of the application.
 - **Refactoring and Modernization**: We are refactoring the codebase to use modern Python features and best practices, including the adoption of a layered architecture, improved configuration management, and dependency injection mechanisms.
 - **Type Annotations**: We are adding type hints to all functions and methods to improve code readability and maintainability.